kfoofw/bayesian_structural_time_series/analysis/analysis_pm25.md

 In this article, I will be assessing the air quality of Los Angeles city and the impact of the quarantine.
 The following points frame my analysis:
 - The type of air quality used for this analysis is the PM2.5, which stands for atmospheric particulate matter with a diameter of less than 2.5 micrometers.
 - The implementation of the quarantine will be perceived as an "intervention".
 The date of this intervention will be explained in more detail.
 - Los Angeles was chosen because it is such an iconic city that is bustling with activity.
-Not only that, it is also know for its traffic congestion which contributes to the PM 2.5 levels.
+Not only that, it is also known for its traffic congestion which I postulate to be a contributing factor to the PM 2.5 levels.
 - The air quality data will be aggregated by calendar week

 ## Data Source